 - pregnancy via IVF, dysfertility, or sterility treatment

 Hereditary cancers arise as a result of inherited mutations (disorders of genetic information in the DNA) of tumor predisposing genes, of which several hundred are known.
-The causal mutation is passed down from generation to generation in the affected family.
-The offspring can inherit it from the carrier parent in half of the cases.
-The presence of the causal mutation significantly increases the likelihood of developing cancer.
+The causal mutation is passed on from generation to generation in the affected family.
+The offspring can inherit it from the carrier in half of the cases.
+Its presence significantly increases the likelihood of developing cancer.

-Early analysis of hereditary cancer predisposition is of particular importance for high-risk individuals and allows the inclusion of mutation carriers in preventive monitoring programs and consideration of possible prophylactic surgeries.
-The most common hereditary forms of tumors are breast, ovarian and colon tumors.
+Early analysis of hereditary cancer predisposition is extremely important for high-risk individuals and allows mutation carriers to be included in preventive monitoring programs and consideration of possible prophylactic surgeries.
+The most common hereditary forms of cancer are breast, ovarian, and colorectal cancers.

 Hereditary breast and/or ovarian cancer syndrome is an autosomal dominant syndrome with incomplete penetrance.
-It is caused by causal (pathogenic) mutations, especially in tumor suppressor genes BRCA1 or BRCA2.
-In addition to the BRCA1,2 genes, the TP53, STK11, CDH1, PTEN, PALB2 genes are considered to be high-risk, while the ATM, CHEK2, NBN genes are considered to be at medium risk in connection with breast cancer.
-In ovarian cancer, the genes causal for Lynch syndrome (MLH1, MSH2, MSH6, PMS2) are high-risk, as well as the genes BRIP1, RAD51C and RAD51D.
+The causes are causal (pathogenic) mutations primarily in the BRCA1 or BRCA2 tumor suppressor genes.
+Besides BRCA1,2 genes, genes such as TP53, STK11, CDH1, PTEN, PALB2 are considered high-risk concerning breast cancer, while genes ATM, CHEK2, NBN are considered moderate-risk.
+For ovarian cancers, high-risk genes for Lynch syndrome (MLH1, MSH2, MSH6, PMS2) as well as BRIP1, RAD51C, and RAD51D genes are considered.

-Mutational analysis/screening of these genes allows confirmation of the genetic background of cancer development in affected individuals and subsequent predictive testing of their biological relatives.
-Asymptomatic carriers of the mutation are included in a follow-up program, which serves for prevention and early detection of cancer.
-For the mutation analysis we use the Czecanca panel (Czech cancer panel for clinical application), which was developed by the group of Doc.
+Mutation analysis/screening of these genes allows confirmation of the genetic background of cancer development in affected individuals and subsequent predictive testing of their biological relatives.
+Asymptomatic mutation carriers are included in a dispensary program aimed at early detection of possible cancer.
+For testing, we use the Czecanca panel (Czech cancer panel for clinical application), developed by the team of doc.
 MUDr.
-Kleibl from the Institute of Biochemistry and Experimental Oncology of the 1st Faculty of Medicine of Charles University in Prague.
-The panel contains 226 target genes associated with hereditary malignancies that are analysed using Next Generation Sequencing (NGS).
-It includes known predisposing genes (approx. 69 genes) whose mutations cause hereditary cancers (e.g. ATM, APC, BARD1, BRCA1, BRCA2, BRIP1, CDH1, CHEK2, EPCAM, MLH1, MSH2, MSH6, MUTYH, NBN, PALB2, PMS2, PTEN, RAD50, RAD51C, RAD51D, STK11, TP53, CDKN2A, CDK4 etc).
+Kleibl from the Institute of Biochemistry and Experimental Oncology, First Faculty of Medicine, Charles University in Prague.
+The panel contains 226 target genes for the investigation of hereditary malignancies using Next Generation Sequencing (NGS) – here you will find a List of Reference Sequences.
+It allows analysis of all known predisposition genes (approximately 69 genes) whose mutations are the cause of hereditary cancers (e.g., genes ATM, APC, BARD1, BRCA1, BRCA2, BRIP1, CDH1, CHEK2, EPCAM, MLH1, MSH2, MSH6, MUTYH, NBN, PALB2, PMS2, PTEN, RAD50, RAD51C, RAD51D, STK11, TP53, CDKN2A, CDK4, and many others).
 Other genes included in the panel represent candidate genes for preclinical studies within the Czech population.

 Indications for testing: